Cotalker/documentation/docs/tutorials/basic/tutorial_create_statemachine.md

 8. Press <span className="badge badge--primary">Save</span>.

 :::note Note on Permissions
-- Make sure the desired _users_ have the mentioned permissions (6 & 7) in their [access roles](/docs/documentation/admin/users#access).
+- Make sure you and the desired _users_ have the specified permissions (6 & 7) in your [access roles](/docs/documentation/admin/users#access).
 Only those with the indicated [permissions](/docs/documentation/admin/admin_accessrole#default-permissions) will be able to see and edit the tasks respectively.
-- If you are currently using an access role with the `admin-*-write` permission, by default, you have all permissions.
+- Go to the [Create Access Role](/docs/tutorials/basic/create_accessroles) tutorial on how to add permissions to an access role.
+- Go to the [Create User](/docs/tutorials/basic/create_user) tutorial to see how to add an access role to a user.
 :::

 </div>